hkejigu/enketo-xpathjs/README.md

-XPathJS_JavaRosa
+Enketo-XPathJS
 =======

-XPathJS_JavaRosa is fork of XPathJS a pure JavaScript implementation of [XPath 1.0](http://www.w3.org/TR/xpath/) and [DOM Level 3 XPath](http://www.w3.org/TR/DOM-Level-3-XPath/) specifications.
+Enketo-XPathJS is a fork of XPathJS, a pure JavaScript implementation of [XPath 1.0](http://www.w3.org/TR/xpath/) and [DOM Level 3 XPath](http://www.w3.org/TR/DOM-Level-3-XPath/) specifications.

-This fork extends XPathJS with custom JavaRosa/OpenRosa functions and the 'date' datatype.
+This fork extends XPathJS with custom ODK/OpenRosa functions and the 'date' datatype.

 Features